QSys400/WrtSFL/README.md

 # WrtSFL

 Description
-This utility can write Subfile code for any given SQL select statement with little or no user interaction.
+This utility can write IBM i (RPG + SQL) Subfile code for any given SQL select statement with little or no user interaction.
 It takes less than 20 seconds to write complete Subfile code.
 Check video at top/bottom of this page for more details.

 <H3>Main features:</H3>